libsdl-org/SDL/docs/README-winrt.md

   (NOTE: MSVC 2013 support is pending.
 2012 projects may be converted to 2013 projects by MSVC, in the meantime.)
 - A valid Microsoft account -- This requirement is not imposed by SDL, but rather by Microsoft's Visual C++ toolchain.
+This is required to debug apps.

 TODO